 Military service and veteran reciprocity for licensing, amendments to ch 52

-Proposing rule making related to military service and veteran reciprocity and providing an opportunity for public comment
+Rule making related to military service and veteran reciprocity

-The Dental Board hereby proposes to amend Chapter 52, "Military Service and Veteran Reciprocity," Iowa Administrative Code.
+The Dental Board hereby amends Chapter 52, "Military Service and Veteran Reciprocity," Iowa Administrative Code.

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 147.76.

 This rule making implements, in whole or in part, Iowa Code section 272C.4 as amended by 2019 Iowa Acts, House File 288, section 4.

 During the 2019 Legislative Session, a change was made to the Iowa Code to require agencies to establish procedures to expedite the licensing of an individual who is licensed in a similar profession or occupation in another state and who is the spouse of an active duty member of the military forces of the United States.
 This rule making implements this change.